cdavisnz/SAP-ec2sap-ctrl/README.md

 The 'ec2sap-ctrl' script is built around a `'solution'` a solution can comprise on multiple EC2 instances, database's and SAP components and uses the 'sapcontrol' process via SSH remote commands for operations.
 An `'operation'` can be start/stop or status.

+Begin a python script, it can easily be scheduled within cron to preform operations at set times.

 ###### Directory Structure

 /opt/ec2sap-ctrl/cfg/